 - Community-rated pricing – Bases premium rates on inflation and other factors, such as tobacco use.
 People who have a community-rate pricing plan will be quoted at the same rate as those who are younger and older than them.

 - Issue-age pricing – Premium rates are based on how old a person is when they purchased the policy.
 Rates do not increase based on a person’s age but can increase for other reasons.

 You Can Get Medicare Supplement Plan G Rates Online

 Instead of directly asking for quotes from one insurer or another, we suggest that you make use of our online quote form to obtain competitive quotes from a handful of top insurers in your local area.
 It takes seconds to use, and you can begin without having to enter personal information.

-If you’d rather not use an online quote form, you are also welcome to call an agent directly at the toll-free phone number you can find posted on this website.
-We will work to understand your personal situation and preferences.
-Then we will suggest a policy that provides you with good benefits and an affordable premium.
+We will work to understand your situation and preferences.
+Then, we will suggest a policy that provides you with good benefits and an affordable premium.